mozilla-mobile/fenix/docs/architecture-overview.md

 Determines how the app should be updated whenever something happens

 Called by: [Interactor](#interactor)

 Calls: [Store](#store), library code (e.g., forward a back-press to Android, trigger an FxA login, navigate to a new Fragment, use an Android Components UseCase, etc)

 #### Description
 This is where much of the business logic of the app lives.
 Whenever called by an Interactor, a Controller will do one of the three following things:
 - Create a new [Action](#action) that describes the necessary change, and send it to the Store
 - Navigate to a new fragment via the NavController.
 Optionally include any state necessary to create this new fragment
 - Interact with some third party manager.
-Typically these will update their own internal state and then emit changes to some observer, which will be used to update our Store
+Typically these will update their own internal state and then emit changes to an observer, which will be used to update our Store

 Controllers can become very complex, and should be unit tested thoroughly whenever their methods do more than delegate simple calls to other objects.